Anishrkhadka/BookBase/README.md

 # 📚 BookBase

-**BookBase** is a practical toy project focused on exploring **SQLite server**, **SQL**, and **Python integration** within a real-world scenario: managing and analysing library data.
+**BookBase** is a practical toy project focused on exploring **SQLite**, **SQL**, and **Python integration** within a real-world scenario: managing and analysing library data.

-While the project began as a test bed for learning, it naturally evolved into a lightweight data pipeline inspired by the **Medallion Architecture** (Bronze, Silver, Gold) - adding structure and analytical depth to the process.
+While the project began as a test bed for learning, it naturally evolved into a lightweight data pipeline inspired by the **Medallion Architecture** (Bronze, Silver, Gold) — adding structure and analytical depth to the process.
+It now includes a **Streamlit interface** for interactive data exploration.

 ## Project Purpose